 Once that is done you are good to create!

-Leave a comment, post a photo on our facebook page, tweet at us, or tag us on Instagram (@whatsyourgrief).
+Leave a comment, post a photo on our Facebook, Twitter, or Instagram (@whatsyourgrief).
 I will be posting my progress and some prompts in the coming months, if for no other reason than to keep myself on track.
 Future prompts will be a bit more grief-focused, and submissions for journal prompts are welcome!
-I am not going to commit to a specific schedule (I know myself too well to set myself up for that kind of failure) but I will do my best.
+I am not going to commit to a specific schedule (I know myself too well to set myself up for that kind of failure), but I will do my best.

-Leave a comment if you are an art journaler – I would love some inspiration from others.
+Leave a comment if you are an art journaler.
+I would love some inspiration from others!
 Subscribe to keep up with all our grief posts, including future posts and prompts about grief art journaling.